WouterJansen/emonTXethernet/Board/README.md

 Changes include removing all components not connected to the working of the CT Sensor measurements or 9V AC-AC measurement.
 Same size as other one to increase compatability.

+Making this board is absolutly not required.
+EmonTX Shield from OpenEnergyMonitor is perfect and even offers the option to also use the radio module.

 ## Components
 Components required to build and solder it yourself.
 I included links to a component website I ordered them from.
 There are usually many different options available.
 * 5x 10 µF STM capacitors: https://lcsc.com/product-detail/Multilayer-Ceramic-Capacitors-MLCC-SMD-SMT_SAMSUNG_CL10A106KP8NNNC_10uF-106-10-10V_C19702.html